The famous site of the battle between David and Goliath.

 Late Roman period:

-The Peutinger Map (Tabula Peutingeriana) is a medieval map which was based on a 4th century Roman military road map.
+Peutinger Map (Tabula Peutingeriana) is a medieval map which was based on a 4th century Roman military road map.
 The map shows the major roads, with indication of the cities, and geographic highlights (lakes, rivers, mountains, seas).
 Along the links are stations and distance in Roman miles (about 1.5KM per mile).
-The roads are shown as brown lines between the cities and stations.
+Roads are shown as brown lines between the cities and stations.
 In the section shown below is the area of Jerusalem, drawn in a rotated direction (Egypt on the left, the Mediterranean sea on the top).
 Jerusalem is illustrated in the center as a double house icon, which represents a major city.
 It is listed as “formerly called Jerusalem, now called Aelia Capitolina” (antea dicta Hierusalem n(unc) Helya Capitolina).

 Part of Peutinger map, based on 4th century Roman road map.

 The section where the Roman road passes through the valley is indicated as a red square.
 Ashkelon is marked as “Ascalone”.
 Stations along the road are marked as:

 “Caper (zac) aria” – Kefar Zacharia (XXIIII=24 miles from Jerusalem), located on Tell Zakariya, southwest of Beth Shemesh

 “Beto gabri” – Beit Guvrin (additional VIII=8 miles, and XVI=16 miles from Ashkelon).